mralexbeard/MrAlexBeardWebsite/site/content/products/_index.md

         The Power of Listening - Fostering Equitable Change Through Clear
         Communication: Vanilla Ice got the order wrong when he said, "Stop, collaborate, and listen!"
-Through this workshop you'll learn to stop, listen and then empower through collaboration!
+Through this workshop you'll learn to stop, listen, and then empower through collaboration!
 We'll explore hands-on exercises to demonstrate the importance of active listening i.e.
-        "listening to understand", recognize traps in the change management process, and delve into new techniques to foster a previously unheard of level of equity among staff.
+        "listening to understand,” recognize traps in the change management process, and delve into new techniques to foster a previously unheard-of level of equity among staff.
     - image: /img/results.svg
-      text: >
+      text: >-
-        You Don't Have Problems, You Have Opportunities: Each day we are confronted problems at work, at home, and/or in our communities.
-How we approach these moments can make or break relationships and trust, but more importantly these moments define our success and personal well being.
-Most of us are not born with the innate ability of automatically looking at issues with a “glass half full” mentality, but through a few key exercises we can begin to train ourselves to look at issues and problems as what they really are: opportunities.
-Clear your mind, get creative, move your body, laugh, and think outside the box in this hands on workshop where you will learn the skills to break down your problems and turn them into opportunities for success.
+        You Don't Have Problems, You Have Opportunities: Each day we are confronted with problems at work, at home, and/or in our communities.
+        How we approach these moments can make or break relationships and trust, but more importantly these moments define our success and personal wellbeing.
+Most of us are not born with the automatic capacity to look at issues with a “glass half full” mentality however, with a few key exercises we can begin to train ourselves to look at issues and problems as what they really are: opportunities.
+Clear your mind, get creative, move your body, laugh, and think outside the box in this hands-on workshop where you will learn the skills to break down your problems and turn them into opportunities for success.
     - image: /img/winningteam.svg
       text: >-
         Leading the Millennial Workforce: Let's face it...we're all not getting